mxumichael/RailsClassPortal/README.md

 User's course history and a course's participants are available under the individual user or course page.

+Many actions for Instructors / Admins are available under other user's profile E.G. Admin modification of students and instructors.
+Student removal under that course's page.

 Dates should be in the format: mm-dd-yyyy